digitalinnovationone/dio-lab-open-source/community/repsantos.md

 ---

 Hello!
 I'm Relder, 50 years old, have a Bachelor's degree in Systems Education and study backend/frontend development.
-I enjoy exploring the world of technology, passionate about AI, and always looking to create projects that are visually appealing and functional at the same time.
+I enjoy exploring the world of technology, passionate about AI, and always looking to create projects that are visually appealing and functional at the same time!

 ---